Ascension-Addons/Collectinator/README.md

-# Addon Name
+# Collectinator

-This is the repository for <Addon Name>.
+This is the repository for Collectinator.
 Modified for Ascension.gg.